tsora1603/pixora-theme/DESIGN.md

 ## Taking References

 You're free to use any version you want from any app icon for reference, besides the really old ones if the app has been through many rebrandings.
-Try to keep the designs consistent with existing ones as well!
+Also try to keep the designs consistent with existing ones!
 ## Borders

 Every app icon has a border.
 Its purpose is to keep the icons 'away' from any background color and define their own space on the screen.
 Since they are all drawn on a 16x16 grid, every color matters, and avoiding background fading is super important.